bptworld/Hubitat/Drivers/What Did I Say/README.md

 * Ignore everything in this section
 <br>
 Preferences<br>
-* Enable logging - Turns the device logging on and off
+* Enable logging - Turns the device logging on and off<br>
-* Font Size - Changes the size of the font used on the tile 'bigger number = bigger font'
+* Font Size - Changes the size of the font used on the tile 'bigger number = bigger font'<br>
-* How many lines to display - Only two options here - 5 and 10
+* How many lines to display - Only two options here - 5 and 10<br>
-* Time Selection - Off for 24h - On for 12h
+* Time Selection - Off for 24h - On for 12h<br>
-* Clear All Speech Data - Clears out any stored data in the speech device
+* Clear All Speech Data - Clears out any stored data in the speech device<br>
 <br><br>

 <b>Usage:</b><br>